bogdanvuk/rst/examples/paper/source/index.rst

 .. math:: N_{P}=\left \lceil log_{2}(\NAM) + 2 \right \rceil
 	:label: np

 The Instance Queue and Node Queue delay lines are necessary due to the pipelining.
-Instance Queue delays the output of the instance to the next NTE module until its corresponding node test calculation is completed, i.e. all the NTE internal pipeline stages are **passed** and the *Leaf ID Output* and *Child ID Output* values are determined.
+Instance Queue delays the output of the instance to the next NTE module until its corresponding node test calculation is completed, i.e. all the NTE internal pipeline stages are executed and the *Leaf ID Output* and *Child ID Output* values are determined.
 Node Queue is necessary since the *Leaf ID Input* and *Child ID Input* are received at the first pipeline stage, but are not needed until the last pipeline stage.
 Additionally, in order not to use separate memory for storing the information about the node's children, it is kept together with the node test coefficients in DT Memory and read at first pipeline stage.
 Hence, Node Queue is also used to memorize information about node's children together with the *Leaf ID Input* and *Child ID Input* values and make it available at the last stage of the pipeline, where it is needed for making a traversal choice.

 At the last pipeline stage, the result of the calculation is compared with the node test *threshold* to determine if the traversal will continue to the left or right child.
 Along with node test coefficients |a| in the DT Memory, the following data about child nodes is stored: *Child Left ID*, *Child Right ID*, *Leaf Left ID* and *Leaf Right ID*.
 If the left child is a non-leaf node, the *Child Left ID* contains the ID of the child node in the next DT level, i.e. index of the child node in the next node's DT Memory sub-module, and the *Leaf Left ID*  equals 0.
 On the other hand, if left child is a leaf node, *Leaf Left ID* has non-zero value representing the leaf node ID, while *Child Left ID* is disregarded.
 The right child IDs are interpreted analogously.
 Depending on the decision to continue with the traversal to the left or to the right, *Child Left ID* or *Child Right ID* is output to the *Child ID Output* and *Leaf Left ID* or *Leaf Right ID* is output to the *Leaf ID Output* for the next NTE module.